Time Out for Toddlers are no longer recommended. Here is a step by step guide on how to use Time In when disciplining your child.

 Parenting choices can support the proper development of self-regulation

-Having a better understanding of toddler behavior can reduce your own frustrations and prevent many mistakes and mischief.
+Having a better understanding of toddler behaviour can reduce your own frustrations and prevent many mistakes and mischief.

 Toddlers and young children learn self-regulation and how to make better choices best through interactions with you and other caregivers.
 If you can model what it means to stay calm and solve problems, your child will likely learn to do the same.
 Instead of blurting “MINE!” and grabbing a toy, your toddler can learn to ask for “my turn?” for example.